-EBP is a process for making practice decisions in which practitioners integrate the best research evidence available with their practice expertise and with client attributes, values, preferences, and circumstances.
-When those decisions involve selecting an intervention to provide, practitioners will attempt to maximize the likelihood that their clients will receive the most effective intervention possible in light of the following:
+Thus, when the EBP question pertains to decisions about what intervention program or policy to provide, practitioners will attempt to maximize the likelihood that their clients will receive the best intervention possible in light of the following:

-- The most rigorous scientific evidence available; - Practitioner expertise; - Client attributes, values, preferences, and circumstances; - Assessing for each case whether the chosen intervention is achieving the desired outcome; and - If the intervention is not achieving the desired outcome, repeating the process of choosing and evaluating alternative interventions.
+- The most rigorous scientific evidence available. - Practitioner expertise. - Client attributes, values, preferences, and circumstances. - Assessing for each case whether the chosen intervention is achieving the desired outcome. - If the intervention is not achieving the desired outcome, repeating the process of choosing and evaluating alternative interventions.